On this page

 To export your historical data from Amplitude into Snowflake, navigate to the integration, then click Export Data and select a date range.

-This process can take anywhere from a single day to several weeks.
-It depends on your data volume, warehouse size, cluster count, network bandwidth, and number of concurrent historical data exports you currently have, among other factors.
+This process can take from a single day to several weeks.
+It depends on your data volume, warehouse size, cluster count, network bandwidth, and the number of concurrent historical data exports you currently have, among other factors.

 Reduce your Snowflake computation costs

 The effectiveness of these recommendations depends on the frequency with which you export to your Snowflake instance.
+Remember to use a dedicated warehouse for Amplitude data to prevent performance issues with other Snowflake operations.

 • When backfilling data into Snowflake, start with a small warehouse and upgrade as needed.